-- 1. Perform daily level checks, lubrication, and bolt/linkage inspections, as required in this manual. - 2.
-Every other season, drain the coolant from the engine and radiator.
+- 1. Perform daily level checks, lubrication, and bolt/linkage inspections, as required in this manual. - Every other season, drain coolant from engine and radiator.
 Probe the drain holes during drainage to ensure they are not clogged by sludge, scale, or other deposits.
-Fill the cooling system to the top with a 50/50 water/antifreeze mixture.
+Fill cooling system to the top with a 50/50 water/antifreeze mixture.
 Run the engine to operating temperature and recheck level. - 3.
-Add a fuel stabilizer to the fuel and fill the tank. - 4.
-Run engine until it reaches operating temperature, then drain engine oil.
-Refill with fresh oil of recommended weight and install a new engine oil filter. - 5.
+Add fuel stabilizer to fuel and fill the tank. - Run engine until it reaches operating temperature, then drain the engine oil.
+Refill with fresh oil of recommended weight and install a new lubricating oil filter element. - 5.
 With the engine at normal operating temperature, cycle all hydraulic functions, including the steering. - 6.
-Release tension on all belts. - 7.
-Use plastic bags and water-resistant adhesive tape to seal the air intake opening, all exhaust manifold openings, engine oil fill cap, hydraulic oil tank breather cap, and fuel tank cap. - 8.
+Release tension on all belts. - Use plastic bags and water-resistant adhesive tape to seal the air intake opening, all exhaust manifold openings, engine oil fill cap, hydraulic oil tank breather cap, and fuel tank cap. - 8.
 Final Tier 4 Engines Plug the Diesel Exhaust Fluid (DEF) tank venting to seal tank exposure against environmental elements. - 9.
-Turn the Battery Disconnect Switch OFF. - Disconnect and remove batteries.
+Turn the Battery Disconnect Switch OFF. - 10.
+Disconnect and remove batteries.
 Completely clean and charge the batteries.
-Coat the terminals with dielectric grease and store the batteries in a cool place (above freezing). - 11.
-Thoroughly wash the machine and tool bar.
+Coat the terminals with dielectric grease and store batteries in a cool place (above freezing). - 11.
+Thoroughly wash the machine and attachment.
 Touch up any painted surfaces that are scratched or chipped.